-Kirk Howatt, associate professor in annual weeds at North Dakota State University, received the Distinguished Achievement Award in Education during the recent North Central Weed Science Society annual meeting.
-The award recognizes outstanding educational achievements in weed science.
+Kirk Howatt, associate professor in weed science at North Dakota State University, received the Outstanding Teacher Award from the Weed Science Society of America.
+The award recognizes excellent teaching and advising of students.

 Dr. Richard Zollinger, NDSU Extension Service weed specialist and research specialists Aaron Carlson and Devin Wirth discussed efforts to control herbicide resistant weeds during the 2015 Wild World of Weeds workshop.
 They were featured in this article published in The Forum of Fargo-Moorhead January 29.
 The Wild World of Weeds workshop is planned annually by NDSU Extension and Plant Sciences employees.